NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 * `GND`
 * `BAT_GND`
 * `VBAT`
-* `3V3`
+* `2V5`
 * The control lines to the four motors
 * `SDA`
 * `SCL`

 There's a 10-pin header in the library you can use for this.
 You can also break up the debug header into smaller headers.
 For instance, you could put a 3 pin header next to each motor with `VBAT`, `BAT_GND`, and the control line.
 It's always a good idea to include a ground on each debug header.

-Debugging headers can be a little dangerous, because it can be easy to accidentally create a short circuit between two of the pins when you are debugging.
+Debugging headers can be a little dangerous to use, because it can be easy to accidentally create a short circuit between two of the pins when you are debugging (e.g., by touch both pins with a probe).
 This is especially dangerous if you connect a power net and a ground net.
 To avoid this, intermingle the PWM, SDA, and SCL lines with the power and ground lines, so that no power pin is next to ground pin.

 #### IMU Rescue Header